 Also known as parent and child fostering, fostering young mothers and babies is a common type of foster care.
 As a carer for a mother and baby, you’d be able to help keep a family together and support both the parent and child’s development through a difficult time.
 The demand for parent and child foster carers is always high as this is a specialist type of fostering, which can be particularly appealing for those who want to foster a baby while supporting the infant’s mother simultaneously.

-Mother and baby fostering, or parent and child fostering, refers to a fostering placement where the mother or father, or in some cases, both parents, are placed into foster care alongside their baby, child or children.
-This is often due to a young mother or parent being in a difficult situation, and not being able to care for herself and her child effectively.
-In a lot of cases, the mother who has had the baby is still young herself – and potentially still in the foster care system – meaning she may not have support elsewhere.
+Mother and baby fostering refers to a fostering placement where the mother or father, or in some cases, both parents, are placed into foster care alongside their baby, child or children.
+This sort of foster care tends to occur when a young mother or parent finds themselves in a difficult situation where they are unable to care for herself and her child effectively.
+In many cases, the mother is still young herself – and potentially still in the foster care system – meaning she may not have support elsewhere.

 Both mother and foster carer are given an allowance.
-Regarding the financial responsibilities that come with babies, it’s likely that an allowance may be given to the parent to care for her child independently.
+Regarding the financial responsibilities that come with babies, an allowance may be given to the parent to care for her child independently.
 This mother and baby fostering allowance aids the parents in care to learn the basics of being able to handle money effectively, providing them with a taste of independence and assessing how well they take care of the finances.
-Note, this does not come out of the fostering allowance that the foster carer will receive for taking care of the mother and baby.
+Foster carers also get an fostering allowance while caring for mother and baby.
 Mother and baby foster carers with Excel receive approx. £650 per week.
 Learn more about how much foster parents get paid today.

 If you’re interested in mother and baby foster placements, or want to find out more information about the parent and child fostering allowance, get in touch with a member of our helpful team today at Excel Fostering.